SiderLock/UniversalKnowledgeGraghBuilder/README.md

 ---

 <p align="center">
-  Made with ❤️ by OpenChemKG Team
+  Made with ❤️ by FlyWill
 </p>